Appearance

 Classes

 Classes are AIVI's typeclass-style abstraction mechanism.
 A class describes a set of operations that a type must provide.
-For the current higher-kinded hierarchy, builtin executable support matrix, and user-authored instance limits, see Typeclasses & Higher-Kinded Support.
+For the canonical executable support reference for higher-kinded classes, current builtin/runtime-backed carriers, the builtin-vs-authored execution boundary, and user-authored instance limits, see Typeclasses & Higher-Kinded Support.
+For the semantic contract behind those instances, see Class Laws & Design Boundaries.

 Declaring a class